thank-you-github/thank-you-github/README.md

 Nowadays doing Open Source is infinitely easier thanks to you, GitHub.
 You've provided the tools and the social conventions to make those days a thing of the past.
+All free and without ads or malware (looking at you SourceForge).
 Your impact in the Open Source movement is unprecedented.

 We want to express our gratitude for all you've done and do for Open Source.